Creating Integrations with MuleSoft Dev Agent

 -

-Mention the triggering events that initiate the flow, for example, sending an email when a new case is created.
+Include triggering events (for example, sending an email when a new case is created).

 -

-Highlight the key MuleSoft components and connector operations to include in the flow, for example, HTTP Connector Listener and Email Connector Send operations.
+Emphasize key MuleSoft components and connector operations (for example, HTTP Connector Listener and Email Connector Send).

 -